-The damages you can collect for a truck accident depend on your injuries and losses.
-In general, you can seek economic damages, which account for your financial losses.
+The damages you can collect for a Fort Lauderdale truck accident depend on your injuries and losses.
+You can generally seek economic damages, which account for your financial losses.
 You can also pursue non-economic damages, which account for your physical and emotional trauma, including pain and suffering.

 Insurance companies don’t assign predetermined values to truck accident cases.
 The liable insurer will calculate your case’s value based on your missed time from work, medical expenses, emotional trauma, and other factors.

 You Can Recover These Losses After a Florida Truck Accident

 - Lost income, tips, bonuses, and other employee-related benefits